dinhphuc/dinhphuc/README.md

 ------------
 ⚡ Quote:
-**Sometimes your joy is the source of your smile, but sometimes your smile can be the source of your joy.**
+**Keep your eyes on the stars, and your feet on the ground.**

-Thich Nhat Hanh
+Theodore Roosevelt